 That is not the case in the fall.
 The weather cools and the crowds subside.

-Do not rent a car.
+Do not rent a car in Chicago.
 Parking is ridiculously expensive.
 Taxis, Uber, Lyft, and mass public transportation are readily available.

 Hood River, Oregon